openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Source of input data: images folder, image, webcam and video.
-  -o OUTPUT, --output OUTPUT
+                        Source of input data: images folder or single image -o OUTPUT, --output OUTPUT
                         Root path for image dump.
 Will save saliency map or overlay images to this folder